 Why does a Mercedes-Benz steering wheel get stuck?

 If your Mercedes-Benz is stuck and won't move, the motor that adjusts the steering wheel is stuck,

 - the motor can be defective,

-- you have blow a fuse for driver's seat module, steering adjust does not have its own fuse circuit.
+- you have blown a fuse for the driver's seat module; steering adjust does not have its own fuse circuit.

 - nylon link between motor and steering column (dogbone) is broken,